-MuleSoft will invoice Customer in full for Services upon execution of this SOW.
-The SOW is non-cancellable upon execution.
-Payment terms are net 30 days and all days must be consumed within [twelve (12)] months from the date of execution of this SOW otherwise are forfeit.

-OR

 MuleSoft will invoice the Customer for the actual hours worked on a monthly basis with payment terms net 30 days.
 Any hours under this SOW not consumed within [twelve (12)] months from the date of execution of this SOW will expire with no further obligation from MuleSoft.
 Final payment for expired hours will be invoiced and due in full at time of expiration.